AlbertoTalavan/Workoutter/README.md

 ---

-## Tech notes and History Version:
+## History Version and progress:
 **2020/08/29**
-> - Added singleton to store the workouts list
+> - Added a handler to operate with workouts
 >   - [x] Implemented in: Workouts View
 >   - [x] Implemented in: Exercise View
 >   - [x] programatic view Add Workout adapted to use it
 >   - [x] programatic view Add Exercise adapted to use it
->   - [ ] Implemented in: Edit View
+>   - [x] Implemented in: Edit View
+> - Added documentation to this handler

 **2020/03/23**